What classical music and Rammstein have in common | DW | 05.08.2019

 Rammstein have found their style — and stick to it.
 "Do your own thing.
 And overdo it!" is the band's motto according to drummer Christoph Schneider.
 But where did they get that style?
 Keyboarder Christian "Flake" Lorenz once answered, "We found the style by all of us knowing what we didn't want.
 We noticed that we can only do the music we actually play.
 And it is very simple, blunt and monotonous."

 Yet that style is also profound, often disquieting yet sometimes tender and melancholy.
 Maybe the classical composer that comes to mind first in comparison is Richard Wagner.
 That most of their songs would be in a minor key is not remarkable — that seems to apply to most of pop music today.
-But could the tearful tenderness of "Engel" (Angel) be outdone, in any genre?
+But could the deep sadness of "Engel" (Angel) be outdone, in any genre?

 You have — or you hate?